 2. Gloss is vibrant: Our glass tile has through body color, meaning the rich pigmentation we use goes all the way through the glass tile body.
 A gloss finish highlights the transparent color, making an even stronger visual statement.

 3. Gloss is low maintenance: Being impervious to water, glass tile is one of the easiest tile types to keep clean, and a glossy, easy to wipe finish makes maintenance even less painful.

-Cons of using a Gloss Finish
+Cons of using a gloss finish

 1. Gloss is slippery: A smooth, glossy surface will be slippery, especially when wet.
-Therefore, we do not recommend using gloss finish on the floor.
-If you do, make sure to choose a small size to help with slip resistance, the more grout the better!
+Therefore, we do not recommend using a gloss finish on the floor.
+If you do, make sure to choose a small tile size to help with slip resistance, the more grout the better!

-2. Gloss highlights imperfections: fingerprints, footprints and water spots, all those pesky imperfections will be exaggerated on a gloss finish.
+2. Gloss highlights imperfections: fingerprints, footprints and water spots–All those pesky imperfections will be exaggerated on a gloss finish.
 Gloss is also more transparent than matte finishes, so be aware of your tile backing, it will show underneath lighter gloss colors.

 3. Gloss can be distracting: The reflective quality of a gloss finish isn't for everyone.
 If you're looking for a calm, serene aesthetic, gloss probably isn't the right fit.
 The reflective quality will create more light, and make colors feel brighter.

 1. Matte is soft: While gloss colors are often bold and vibrant, matte colors offer the opposite effect–a soft, muted hue, perfect for creating a calm and soothing space.